hafele/website/navigating_politics.md

 ## Change History

-Recognizing that even these principles are by no means perfect and can be further refined, a full change history is publicly available on [GitHub](https://github.com/hafele/website/commits/main/navigating_politics.md).
+Recognizing that these ideas are by no means perfect and can be further refined, a full change history is publicly available on [GitHub](https://github.com/hafele/website/commits/main/navigating_politics.md).